 Find Your Reason

 People set goals all the time, but very rarely achieve them.
 That’s because when you set goals, there needs to be a solid reason behind them.
-Keeping motivated will be difficult if you’re working towards a goal you don’t really understand.
+Staying motivated will be difficult if you’re working towards a goal you don’t really understand.
 Also, when things feel difficult it can be tricky to see the reasons behind your goals but if you keep at it you’ll find some.

 Lifehack shared some ideas for what a good reason can be: